 Previous T4CG Events

-From time to time, Together for the Common Good holds events in partnership with other organisations.
+From time to time, Together for the Common Good holds public events in partnership with other organisations.
 Some of these are listed here, with links to videos and downloads:

 October 6 2016: Business, Markets and the Common Good: the Challenge of Laudato Si'.
 A Public discussion at St Michael's Cornhill, City of London.
 With speakers Dr Sam Gregg, Fr Augusto Zampini Davies, Sian Ferguson and Fr.
 Séamus Finn.
 Chair: James Featherby.
 In partnership with the Benedict XVI Centre at St Mary's University, Twickenham.
 Sponsored by CCLA and Social Stock Exchange.